The OMHM has created different types of housing in accordance with the available programs and Montrealers’ needs

 The number of housing in Immeubles Benny Farm is as follows:

-Since 2015, the OMHM has been the owner of Maison Wolfe, a house comprising 57 rooms for men in difficulties.
-Users are selected by Maison du Père, which is a not-for-profit offering housing and support services, phychosocial services and maintenance.
-As the owner, the OMHM is responsible for major works and manages subsidies granted to these users as part of the Rent Supplement Programs, as it does for a certain number of other rooms on the island of Montreal.
+Since 2015, the OMHM has been the owner of Maison Wolfe, a building with 57 rooms for men in difficulties.
+Users are selected by Maison du Père, a not-for-profit offering housing and support services, phychosocial services and maintenance.
+As the owner, the OMHM is responsible for major works.
+The OMHM also manages the subsidies granted to these users as part of the Rent Supplement Programs, as it does for a certain number of other rooms on the island of Montreal.